HONR 370 Seminar spring 2019:

 A portion of the essay will be analyzing a historic media image(s) of disability from a museum about disability history: http://museumofdisability.org/ or http://www.disabilitymuseum.org/dhm/index.html.

-Disability Blog oral presentations (20 percent)
+Disability Blog group presentations (20 percent)

 DSQ Special Issue on Disability Blogging, http://dsq-sds.org/issue/view/1: